olegabr/cassandra_kafka_golang_docker_example/README.md

 # cassandra_kafka_golang_docker_example
-The exmple code that uses cassandra, kafka and docker to build a simple user service.
+The example code that uses cassandra, kafka and docker to build a simple user service.

 Clone this repository
 =====================